Set up Calling Plans

 Step 2: Buy and assign licenses

-If the Phone System in Office 365 feature isn't included in your plan, you may need to purchase Phone System add-on licenses.
-After you have Phone System licenses, purchase Calling Plans for Office 365.
+If the Phone System feature isn't included in your Microsoft 365 or Office 365 plan, you may need to purchase Phone System add-on licenses.
+After you have Phone System licenses, purchase Calling Plans for Microsoft 365 or Office 365.
 See Microsoft Teams add-on licensing, and buy the licenses and plan.

-Phone System licenses and Calling Plans in Office 365 go together, so to see the option to purchase Calling Plans, you must first have the Phone System licenses.
+Phone System licenses and Calling Plans in Microsoft 365 or Office 365 go together, so to see the option to purchase Calling Plans, you must first have the Phone System licenses.

 Step 3: Get phone numbers